BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 node2.us-west-1.compute.internal   167m         4%     1178Mi          7%
 ```

-## Understanding overcomitment and quality of service classes
+## Understanding overcommitment and quality of service classes

 A node is overcommitted when it has a pod scheduled that makes no request, or when the sum of limits across all pods on that node exceeds available machine capacity.